What Health Systems Need to Know About Capacity Optimization

 What are the signs?
 Some providers are overbooked, while others have plenty of open slots.
 Virtual care queues sit empty while in-person Urgent Care and Emergency Department waiting rooms spill over.
 New specialists struggle to fill schedules while established providers turn patients away.

-These capacity challenges are a major reason why patients today wait an average of 31 days to see a provider.
-But what if you could improve your health system’s capacity by shifting just 5% of low-acuity visits to virtual care … rerouting overflow patients to open slots in real time … and surface new providers first in search results to fill out their schedules—fast?
+These capacity management challenges are a major reason why patients across the U.S. healthcare system today wait an average of 31 days to see a provider.
+But what if you could improve the capacity of your health system by shifting just 5% of low-acuity visits to virtual care … rerouting overflow patients to open slots in real time … and surfacing new providers first in search results to fill out their schedules—fast?

 It’s all possible with a capacity optimization platform that orchestrates patient access before bottlenecks occur, enabling health systems to manage demand proactively, match patients with best-fit care, and optimize resource allocation across modalities and sites of care.
 Let’s take a closer look.

-Balancing resources in your health system doesn’t begin with inpatient beds.
-It starts where patients enter the system: at the point of search.
+Doing so, however, is more complex than many health system leaders think.
+That’s because the meaning of healthcare capacity goes beyond managing inpatient beds.
+It actually starts where patients enter the system: at the point of search.
 That’s what makes capacity optimization so effective.

-Capacity Optimization focuses on managing patient demand before it becomes a bottleneck.
+Different from traditional approaches, capacity optimization focuses on managing healthcare capacity before it becomes a bottleneck.
 It involves using real-time data to match patients with the right modality, provider, and location at the right time.
-When done correctly, capacity optimization can help your health system care for more patients using its existing resources.
+When done correctly, dynamic capacity management can help your health system care for more patients using its existing resources.

 Four key components of a capacity optimization strategy include: